Building Inspections & Permits

 NEW CONSTRUCTION, REMODELS & ADDITIONS

-- Permit invoices will be emailed via PayPal to the email listed on the application.
-Fees must be paid prior to issuance.
+- Permit invoices will be emailed to the applicant and may be paid online through the city's online billing system.
+Fees must be paid before a permit can be issued.

-- Permit invoices or payment requests will be emailed via PayPal to the email listed on the application.
+- Permit invoices or payment requests will be emailed to the applicant and may be paid online through the city's online billing system.
 Fees must be paid prior to issuance.

-- Water heaters and HVAC equipment that are only accessible from within a home must be photo documented by the installer and emailed to firstname.lastname@example.org for confirmation of compliance.
+- Subsurface plumbing repairs such as slab leaks are only accessible underneath a foundation must be video/photo documented by the plumber and provided to the building inspector for confirmation of compliance.

 The Building Inspection Department is responsible for issuing permits and performing inspections for new construction, additions and remodeling projects for residential and commercial properties.